Fitness Trackers & Smartwatches:

 Remove surface dirt with a brush or cloth.
 Then apply a small dab of leather conditioner to a cloth or sponge.
 Rub it on the surface, wait a few minutes for it to dry, then buff the same spot with a clean cloth or sponge.
 If you don't see any color or texture changes, clean the rest of the band the same way.

 When your smartwatch is clean and dry, wash your hands up to the wrist, just above where the watch rests, and dry them.
-Now you're ready to reassemble your wearable tech and put it back on.
+Now that you know how to clean fitness trackers and smartwatches you're ready to reassemble your wearable tech and put it back on.

 You Might Like These: